Farshadhn/SimpleExpenseManagement/README.md

 #### API

-#### 1.Create your Entity model ( If you want to use Temporal or history tables you just need to add derived from Itemporal interface)
+#### 1. Create your Entity model ( If you want to use Temporal or history tables you just need to add derived from Itemporal interface)
 ```
 public class Tag : BaseEntity<Guid>, IActive
 {